Native Plants

 USDA Native Status: L48 (N), CAN (N)

 A small, mound-shaped shrub with slender, multiple stems and reddish-brown bark.
 Glossy, dark green foliage turns crimson-red in fall.
-Flat-topped clusters of white, five-petaled flowers with pink anthers are followed by persisent, blackish-purple berries.
+Flat-topped clusters of white, five-petaled flowers with pink anthers are followed by persisent, blackish-purple fruit.
 3-6 ft. tall.

 Plant Characteristics